AussieSusan/HP1000/readme.md

 # Pre-requisites

-The HP1000 driver has been tested using weeWx V3.6.2.
-It should work on earlier (3.x.x) versions but this has not been tested and is not guaranteed.
+The HP1000 driver has been tested using weeWx V4.1.1 and uses Python 3.
+It might work on earlier versions but this has not been tested and is not guaranteed.
+Similarly, it might work with later versions but this has not been tested.

 ## Active Network Required
 An active network is required before the HP1000 driver can access the weather